How Common Are Burns to Nursing Home Patients?

 When residents suffer life-altering or fatal burn injuries due to nursing home negligence or abuse, families may seek justice to hold wrongdoers accountable.
 Nursing home lawsuits not only help victims seek compensation for the harms caused to them, they also send a message to facilities that abuse and neglect will not go unnoticed.

-If you or someone who is close to you has been burned or injured in a nursing home related accident in Nebraska or Western Iowa, call Rich Hitz for a free consultation to learn how to receive fair compensation.
-Call (402) 952-4179.
+If you or someone who is close to you has been burned or injured in a nursing home related accident in Nebraska or Western Iowa, call Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation.